Why Is My Upload Speed So Slow? Reasons with Fixes

 Yes, using an ethernet cable to connect your device to the internet can help increase upload speed compared to using a wireless connection.

-What can I do to fix slow upload speeds?
+How to fix slow upload speed

 What is a good upload speed?